 9. Access to data processing and modelling facilities.

-10. Bespoke research and development of equipment to suit specific project specifications.
+10. Bespoke research and development of equipment to suit project specifications.